 The SEO Fundamentals

-When you need to learn a new language, you start with the basics — the alphabets, the words, the sentence structures, the grammar rules, and so on.
+When you need to learn a new language, you start with the basics — the alphabet, the words, the sentence structures, the grammar rules, and so on.
 Pretty much the same way, you start the SEO process by knowing the fundamentals first.
 These fundamentals can be best explained in two commonly known steps: the on-page SEO and the Off-page SEO.

 What is On-page SEO?